 Bicycling is allowed only on paved roads and designated trails in this park.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Monck Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Monck Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.